Business Exit Disputes (aka Shareholder Disputes) - A Litigation and Insolvency Lawyer's Overview

 Court applications can also be made based on oppression and appointment of receivers, for appointment of provisional liquidators, for declarations, for injunctive relief (to restrain or require certain things to be done), or for performance of a Shareholders Agreement.

-Nevertheless, the role of a parties’ lawyer is to ensure commerciality remains the driving force for negotiations, when attempting to advise their clients as to the various potential outcomes available by negotiation, commonly including:
+One of the roles of a parties’ lawyer is to ensure that commerciality remains the driving force for negotiations, and emotion is kept to a minimum.
+The goal is always to reach the best commercial outcome for all parties.
+The various potential outcomes available by negotiation, commonly include:

 1. A buys B